Hrishik-Koley/hrishik-koley.github.io/content/musings/UDGRP.md

 **Day 2: An insight into Geometric and Topological Combinatorics**

-This was the second session of the Enumerative Combinatorics UDGRP.
+This was the second session of the Combinatorics UDGRP.
 We used the time to introduce some areas in geometric and topological combinatorics, and also provide a brief introduction to additive combinatorics.
 For further reading, look into the books in the reference.

 - **Scribbles:** Available [here](/pdfs/ECUD2.pdf)
 - **Topics Covered:**